 It’s been 90 days in my new home up north.
 A milestone I suppose.
 Only three months ago, (around where I left off in my last post) I was sitting in a tent, unemployed and homeless.
 Okay that sounds dramatic, I was simply doing some holiday camping with my family, but I was floating around in not only ‘between jobs’ land but in a kind of post-graduating-living-overseas-volunteering-spending-all-my-savings land.
 If I let it occupy my mind for too long at a time it did become a little bit overwhelming.
 Nonetheless I had a plan up my sleeve, I was moving up north, about as north as you can get in Australia, to meet up with Mitch who had scored an incredible work opportunity while I was living overseas.
-Plans were made to give it a go and check in after a year to see where our happiness-meter was sitting.
+Plans were made to give it a go and check in after a year to see where the happiness-meter was sitting.

 90 days later, here I am with a few new milestones under my belt: